lanejere5/math/README.md

 The combinatorics notes are from teaching MATH 3U03 at McMaster University in 2021.
 They cover combinatorics from a mathematical perspective with a heavy emphasis on combinatorial proofs.
 The course ended by covering block designs and finite projective planes.

 There are also notes on adjacency matrices, spanning trees, and graph genus from teaching MATH 3V03 at McMaster University in 2019.

+The folder `/proofs` contains lecture slides from the Fall 2021 course "Introduction to mathematical Reasoning" at McMaster University.